hypnoSpira/GolfHero/doc/sprint 1/PB.md

 11. As a social person, I want to chat in-game, so that I can bond and build relationships while playing with my friends.
 - Given that a game is running and the players are a group of friends
 - When a player wants to communicate
-- Then they should have the option to communicate via text.
+- Then they should have the option to communicate via text
 - Priority: M
 - Size: 1
 12. As a competitive gamer, I want to be able to play against other players so that I can fulfill my competitive urges.
 - Given that Jimmy and someone else (ie. a friend) have the game
 - When they want to play together
-- They should be able to face each other in a competitive match.
+- They should be able to face each other in a competitive match
 - Priority: S
 - Size: 5
 13. As an experienced player, I want to be able to adjust my third-person look sensitivity as well as adjust the default height the camera is relative to the ball so that I can control the camera to my personal preference.